 Days into recovery from heart surgery, an odd feeling may hit your chest.
 Your once steady heartbeat — lub-dub, lub-dub, lub-dub — might suddenly switch to the chaotic rhythm of an elementary school band.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Talk to your physician before and after surgery about your potential risks of afib and what you may do to decrease your risks.
+“AFib can occur sporadically or persistently — and if it happens once, it’s more likely to happen again,” states Dr. Soltesz.
+“Talk to your physician before and after surgery about your potential risks and what you can do to decrease them.”